|

 Avoid the hazard

-Avoid sharp objects, slippery surfaces, or other potential dangers (such as fallen fruits or mushrooms).
+Avoid sharp objects, slippery surfaces, and other potential hazards (such as fallen fruit or mushrooms).

 Redirect your walk to a safer area if necessary.